bei-zhou/neutrino-W-boson-and-trident-production/README.md

-# Neutrino-nucleus cross sections for W-boson and trident production
+# Neutrino-nucleus cross sections for W-boson production (WBP) and trident production
 Here we provide the data files of the cross sections for different neutrino flavors and different nucleus targets.
 More data files will be uploaded later.
 If you need any more data files not shown here yet, or if you have any other questions, please feel free to contact me:
     (**Bei Zhou**, beizhousuper@gmail.com).